HardlyDifficult/Tutorials/Chapter4.md

  - Add **FloorDetector** to:
    - The Character prefab.
-   - The Spike Ball prefab.
+   - The SpikeBall prefab.
-   - The Fly Guy's Feet child GameObject.
+   - The HoverGuy's Feet child GameObject.
  - For each of those FloorDetector components, update the Floor Filter:
      - Check Use Layer Mask
      - Layer Mask: Floor